-A note about the Asian sample
+A note about the Asian American sample

-This survey includes a total sample size of 397 Asian Americans.
-The sample includes Englishspeaking Asian Americans only and, therefore, may not be representative of the overall Asian American population.
+This survey includes a total sample size of 361 Asian Americans.
+The sample includes English-speaking Asian adults only and, therefore, may not be representative of the overall Asian American population.
 Despite this limitation, it is important to report the views of Asian Americans on the topics in this study.
 As always, Asian Americans' responses are incorporated into the general population figures throughout this report.
-Because of the relatively small sample size and a reduction in precision due to weighting, we are not able to analyze Asian American respondents by demographic categories, such as gender, age or education.
-For more, see "Polling methods are changing, but reporting the views of Asian Americans remains a challenge."
+Asian Americans are shown as a separate group when the question was asked of the full sample.
+Because of the relatively small sample size and a reduction in precision due to weighting, results are not shown separately for Asian Americans for questions that were only asked of a random half of respondents (Form 1/Form 2) or some filtered questions.
+We are also not able to analyze Asian American respondents by demographic categories, such as gender, age or education.